sigstore/docs/content/en/about/overview.md

 - **Verified**: By checking your identity with our certificate authority (Fulcio).
 - **Witnessed**: By recording the signing information in a permanent transparency log (Rekor).

-The signer can even forgo using long-lived keypairs.
+The signer ideally forgoes using long-lived keypairs.
 With “keyless” or “ephemeral key” signing, users verify the artifact using the transparency log for signature verification rather than keys.
 Sigstore improves on traditional methods of signing to be more convenient and secure:

 - **Convenience**: Users can take advantage of convenient tooling, easy container signing, and can even bypass the difficult problem of key management and rotation.
 - **Security**: With Sigstore, the artifact is not just signed; it’s signed, verified, and witnessed.